-Join this book group for readers in their 20s and 30s who like to talk lit.
-This month we'll discuss A Mercy, by Toni Morrison.
+Talk lit with this book group for readers in their 20s and 30s.
+This month we'll discuss The Thirteenth Tale, by Diane Setterfield.
 Contact firstname.lastname@example.org for more information.

 What Does the Fox Read? is a public book club providing a unique atmosphere for a lively discussion.
 Explore interesting literature, authors, fun people, good food and book-themed drink specials.
 Email firstname.lastname@example.org for upcoming titles.
 [21+]